Riemannian Denoising Diffusion Probabilistic Models: Proofs of the continuous-time limit

 where $W_t^\mathcal{M}$ is a Brownian motion on $\mathcal{M}$ under $\overleftarrow{\mathbb{Q}}$.
 Therefore, we have

-where the second equality follows from the fact that the stochastic integration in Eq.~\eqref{girsanov} vanishes after taking logarithm and expectation, and the third equality follows by a change of variable $t\leftarrow T-t$ and the fact that $Y_t=X_{T-t}$.
-The conclusion is obtained after combining Eq.~\eqref{proof-corrolary-part-1} and Eq.~\eqref{proof-corrolary-part-2}. \end{proof}
+where the second equality follows from the fact that the stochastic integration in \eqref{girsanov} vanishes after taking logarithm and expectation, and the third equality follows by a change of variable $t\leftarrow T-t$ and the fact that $Y_t=X_{T-t}$.
+The conclusion is obtained after combining \eqref{proof-corrolary-part-1} and \eqref{proof-corrolary-part-2}. \end{proof}

-Finally, we present the technical lemma on the projection scheme in Eq.~\eqref{projection}, which was used in the proof of Theorem~\ref{thm-continuous-limit}.
+Finally, we present the technical lemma on the projection scheme in \eqref{projection}, which was used in the proof of Theorem~\ref{thm-continuous-limit}.

 \begin{lemma} Given $x\in\mathcal{M}$ and $x'\in\mathbb{R}^n$, the solution to the problem